2012 Cannock Chase District Council election

 Elections to Cannock Chase District Council took place on 3 May 2012 on the same day as other local elections in England.
 A total of 14 councillors were elected from 13 wards as a third of the council was up for election.
 This also included a by-election in the Hagley ward which filled a vacancy that had arisen since the previous election.
 There were no elections held in the Hednesford Green Heath or Rawnsley wards as those wards elect only two councillors in the other two years of the election cycle.

 The Labour Party gained the council from no overall control and became the first party to win an outright majority since the election of 2002.
 Compared with the results of the 2008 election when these seats were last up for election, Labour almost doubled their vote share and gained many seats they had previously lost to the Conservatives along with seats in Rugeley that had always previously been held by the Liberal Democrats.
 Three candidates from the Liberal Party stood in the Hagley ward, including one sitting councillor who defected from the Liberal Democrats, but they were not successful.
 The swing from Conservative to Labour across the district was 16.7%, a record for a Cannock Chase District Council election.
-The was the last election in which a party gained more than 50% of the vote until the Conservatives' landslide victory in 2021.
+This was the last election in which a party gained more than 50% of the vote until the Conservatives' landslide victory in 2021.